Analyze successful stores in existing markets

 - In the Add Field Based Suitability Criteria pane, set the following parameters:

-- For Input Suitability Analysis Layer, ensure Suitability Analysis Candidate Sites is selected.
+- For Input Suitability Analysis Layer, confirm that Suitability Analysis Candidate Sites is selected.

 - Click Run.

-The Suitability Analysis Candidate Site layer symbology updates based on the two selected attributes as criteria to be scored.
+The Suitability Analysis Candidate Sites layer symbology updates based on the two selected attributes.

 Add point layer-based criteria

-- In the Contents pane, if necessary, select Suitability Analysis Candidate Sites.
+- If necessary, in the Contents pane, select Suitability Analysis Candidate Sites.

-- On the Suitability Analysis tab, in the Criteria group, click the Add Criteria drop-down menu and select Add Point Layer.
+- On the Suitability Analysis tab, in the Criteria group, click the Add Criteria drop-down menu and choose Add Point Layer.

 - In the Add Point Layer Based Suitability Criteria pane, set the following parameters: